 Mathematical Art Exhibition Award

-aesthetically pleasing works that combine mathematics and art."
+aesthetically pleasing works that combine mathematics and art.
 In 2008, an anonymous donor provided an endowment to acknowledge those whose works demonstrate the beauty and elegance of mathematics expressed in a visual art form.

 Starting in 2014, artists who have won a Mathematical Art Exhibition Award at the Joint Mathematics Meetings in year N will not be eligible for the \$400 awards until the Joint Mathematics Meetings in year N+5.
 They may, however, display artwork in the intervening years.
 Honorable Mention awardees are eligible for award consideration in subsequent years.

-Art Exhibit Submission Instructions (deadline October 15, 2013)
+Nomination Procedure: Art Exhibit Submission Instructions

-Most Recent Award: 2013
+Most Recent Prize: 2021

 - Best photograph, painting, or print: Margaret Kepner for “Eight-Ring Circus,” 50 x 50 cm, Archival Inkjet Print, 2020..